-Petite gals usually run into a few different fit issues, but what tops the list?
+Petites usually run into a few different fit issues, but what tops the list?
 If you’re petite like me, you know that inseams are probably your biggest enemy when it comes to clothing!
 I can’t tell you how many times I’ve stood in front of a dressing room mirror laughing at how long a pair of pants were on my 5’3” frame.
 But why is the right length important?
 How do I find my own petite inseam?
 Here are some helpful tips for finding the inseam that's perfect for you.

-Inseam is the measured length that runs from the crotch to the hem of a garment—this can be a pair of pants, shorts or anything with a “bottom” attached, like jumpsuits or overalls.
+Inseam is the measured length that runs from the crotch to the hem of a garment—this can be a pair of pants, shorts, or anything with a “bottom” attached, like jumpsuits or overalls.
 Getting the inseam right is especially important for a petite stature because the most common problem we run into is finding the correct length.
-You try to cuff or fold to make it better, but that often makes things a bit too chunky at the hem, further shortening your legs because they end up cut-off by the bulk.
+You try to cuff or fold the excess material to make it better, but that often makes things a bit too chunky at the hem, further shortening your legs because they end up cut off by the bulk.

 In order to get your inseam, you’ll need a soft measuring tape and a friend if possible because you’ll get a more accurate measurement with the extra help.
-Hold the top of the measuring tape at your crotch and without pulling it, check the number that hits at your ankle bone.
-The average inseam for petites is 26”, but that can vary depending on your height, your proportions, and the type of bottom you're wearing.
+Hold the top of the measuring tape at the top of your inner thigh and without pulling it, check the number that hits at your ankle bone.
+The average inseam for petites is about 26”, but that can vary depending on your height, your proportions, and the type of bottom you're wearing.

 Skinny & Straight

 Once you have your inseam, keep in mind that the inseam of a garment will also depend on the style and silhouette.
 This is important in getting the most flattering fit and look.
 For skinny and straight legs, look for an inseam that’s just about the same as your measured inseam for the best fit so that you don’t have anything bunching up at the hem.
 I personally like to find a pair an inch above so I can really show off my cute shoe collection.

 Boyfriend & Cropped

-One of the best things about boyfriend jeans is that you have more flexibility with inseam since they’re styled folded or cuffed.
-Inseam still matters though!
+One of the best things about boyfriend jeans is that you have more flexibility with the inseam since they’re styled folded or cuffed.
+The inseam still matters though!
 You want boyfriend jeans to hit about 3” above your ankle for the most flattering look.
 Cropped pants usually look best with a similar length to boyfriend jeans so that the length looks intentional.
 However, they can still look great a little longer.
-Go too short and you're living in capri's land.
-Go too long and you look like you're wearing a pair of unfortunately shrunken pants.
-To avoid looking like they’re just pants you forget to take out of the dryer—whoops!—be mindful of the silhouette in comparison to the inseam.
+Plus, cropped pants that flare out at the hem do wonders for balancing out wider hips.

 Bootcut & Flares

-While petite gals tend to run from these wider silhouettes, thinking they’re too overwhelming, they are absolutely amazing at helping create the illusion of a taller frame!
-When shopping for these styles, you’ll usually find that they’re about 2 to 3 inches longer than your usual skinny or straight leg inseam.
+While petite tend to run from these wider silhouettes thinking they’re too overwhelming, they are absolutely amazing at helping create the illusion of a taller frame!
+When shopping for these styles, you’ll usually find that they’re about 2 to 3 inches longer than your usual skinny or straight-leg inseam.
 This is because bootcut and flares are made to accommodate heels!